 Other nearby markers.
-At least 3 other markers are within 13 miles of this marker, measured as the crow flies.
-Stewart Holbrook (approx. 8.9 miles away in Vermont); Rogers' Rangers Cemetery (approx. 12.7 miles away in Vermont); The Coos Trail (approx. 13 miles away).
+At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+Stratford N.H.
+War Memorials (approx. 1.6 miles away); Stewart Holbrook (approx. 8.9 miles away in Vermont); Rogers' Rangers Cemetery (approx. 12.7 miles away in Vermont); The Coos Trail (approx. 13 miles away).

 Categories. • Horticulture & Forestry • Industry & Commerce • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 23, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 240 times since then and 17 times this year.
+This page has been viewed 271 times since then.
 Photos: 1, 2. submitted on July 23, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.